alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

                 - Unshared Flyweight – Objects that cannot be shared and contain extrinsic state.
                 - Flyweight Factory – Manages a pool of flyweight objects and provides shared instances.
         - **Proxy Pattern**
-    - **Behavioural Patterns:** focus on how objects distribute work and describe how each object does a single cohesive function.
-Behavioral patterns also focus on how independent objects work towards a common goal.
+    - **Behavioural Patterns:**  focus on how objects interact, share responsibilities, and collaborate to achieve a common goal while maintaining a single, cohesive function.
+These patterns emphasize how work is distributed among objects and ensure that each object performs a well-defined role.
+Examples include the Strategy, Observer, and Chain of Responsibility patterns.
+        - **Command Pattern**:

 ---